 Wondering what to buy in Japan?
 Well have no fear.
 These are the coolest souvenirs from Japan.
 Tokyo is the city of cool.
 Japan, the country of characters.
 We’re talking ninjas, geishas, sumo wrestlers, Pokemon and Hello Kitty everything!
 So while we sadly couldn’t bring a Sumo wrestler back with us as a souvenir, (trust us, we asked) we did find what to buy in Japan.
-Here is the list of the coolest souvenirs from the land of the rising sun.
+Here is the list of cool things to buy in Japan that you can’t buy anywhere else.

 What to buy in Japan – The Souvenir Guide